JialinC/GitHub-Mole/README.md

 #### NOTE: We only implemented single level pagination, as multi-level pagination behavior is not well-defined in different scenarios.
 For example, you want to query all the pull requests a user made to all his/her repositories.
 You may develop a query that retrieves all repositories of a user as the first level pagination and all pull requests to each repository as the second level pagination.
 However, each repository not necessarily has the same number of pull requests.
 We leave this to the user to decide how they want to handle their multi-level pagination.

-`class QueryNodePaginator(name, fields, args, page_length)`
+`class QueryNodePaginator(name, fields, args)`
-* `name` is the name of the QueryNode,
+* `name` is the name of the QueryNode.
-* `fields` is a List of fields in the QueryNode,
+* `fields` is a List of fields in the QueryNode.
-* `args` is a Map of arguments in the QueryNode,
+* `args` is a Map of arguments in the QueryNode.
-* `page_length` is the length of each page.

-Private methods:

-`_append_paginator_fields`
-* _append_paginator_fields method adds pagination-related fields to the args dictionary and additional fields to the fields list of a QueryNodePaginator instance.
-It ensures that the necessary pagination fields are present in the args dictionary and appends "totalCount" and a QueryNode instance representing "pageInfo" with fields "hasNextPage" and "endCursor" to the list of fields.

 Instance methods:

-`has_next`
-`update_paginator`
-`reset_paginator`
+`update_paginator(has_next_page, end_cursor)`
+* update_paginator updates the paginator arguments with the provided has_next_page and end_cursor values.
+It adds the end cursor to the arguments using the key "after", enclosed in double quotes.

+`has_next()`
+* The has_next method checks if there is a next page by returning the value of has_next_page.

+`reset_paginator()`
+* The reset_paginator method resets the QueryPaginator by removing the "after" key from the arguments and setting has_next_page to None.

+`__eq__(other)`
+* \__eq\__ method overrides the equality comparison for QueryNodePaginator objects.
+It compares the object against another object of the same class, returning True if they are equal based on the parent class's equality comparison (super().__eq__(other)).

 <span style="font-size: larger;">PaginatedQuery Objects</span>

+`class PaginatedQuery(name, fields, args)`
+* `name` is the name of the QueryNode
+* `fields` is a List of fields in the QueryNode
+* `args` is a Map of arguments in the QueryNode.
+* The \__init\__ method initializes a PaginatedQuery object with the provided name, fields, and arguments.
+It calls the parent class's __init__ method and then extracts the path to the pageInfo node using the extract_path_to_pageinfo_node static method.

+`extract_path_to_pageinfo_node(paginated_query)`
+* The extract_path_to_pageinfo_node static method is used to extract the path to the QueryNodePaginator node within the query.
+It takes a PaginatedQuery object as input and traverses the query fields to find the QueryNodePaginator.
+It returns a tuple containing the path to the QueryNodePaginator node and the QueryNodePaginator node.
+If the QueryNodePaginator node is not found, it raises an InvalidQueryException.

 ### client  —
 Source code: [github_graphql/client.py](https://github.com/JialinC/GitHub_GraphQL/blob/main/python_github_query/github_graphql/client.py)

-This module contains
+To be finished

 ### login  — Query for user basic login info
 Source code: [queries/login.py](https://github.com/JialinC/GitHub_GraphQL/blob/main/python_github_query/queries/login.py)